Julius Jones (prisoner): Commutation of sentence

 On November 18, 2021, Governor Stitt commuted Jones' sentence to life without parole less than four hours before his scheduled execution.
 As a condition of clemency, Stitt ordered that Jones will never be eligible for a further commutation or pardon for the rest of his life.
 It is rare for death row inmates to be granted clemency by an Oklahoma governor, with only four having occurred prior to Jones; three by Brad Henry and one by Frank Keating.

 Following the decision, Jones' family thanked Governor Stitt for sparing Jones from execution but also acknowledged they would keep fighting for his release.
 Jones's mother, Madeline Davis-Jones, praised God and Governor Stitt and issued a statement saying, "I still believe that every day Julius spends behind bars is an injustice, and I will never stop speaking out for him or fighting to free him.
 But today is a good day, and I am thankful to Gov. Stitt for that."
 Kim Kardashian also sent out a series of tweets thanking Governor Stitt for commuting the sentence.
 Jones' attorneys thanked Governor Stitt for commuting the sentence, but also added they would have preferred him to go with the recommendation of the board that Jones serve life with the possibility of parole.

 The family of Paul Howell responded to the decision by saying they took comfort in the fact that Jones would not be eligible for parole or be considered for a commutation for the remainder of his life.
 The Attorney General of Oklahoma, John M. O'Connor, was disappointed with the decision, claiming the death penalty was warranted in Jones' case.

+Post-commutation advocacy

+In 2023, the Attorney General Gentner Drummond conducted a rare independent review early when he assumed office (after O'Connor) of the Richard Glossip case, a white man who had been scheduled for execution three times, and filed a motion on April 6 to vacate Glossip's conviction.
+Advocates say the AG should do the same for Jones's case.